Sailaja20/KPMG_QA/readme.md

 ### API:

-- Make sure the application logic is working correctly and feel free to refractor or change the code to make it work as desired.
+- Make sure the application logic is working correctly and feel free to refactor or change the code to make it work as desired.
 - Implement the test suite to cover the API.
 Preferred framework is `NUnit`.

 ## This code task is to test a candidate's ability to (non exhaustive list):